You Are A Visitor, Viewer, Guest and Host…

 Every household has its own rules of access for friends, posh friends, family, posh family, acquaintances, authorities, contractors – and meter-readers.
 Some cultures may be entirely open to having visitors inside the home, others less so.

 We don’t treat all our visitors the same.

 We keep strangers (cold callers, deliveries) on the front doorstep or hallway – sometimes with door tightly closed behind us, or with the doorchain on.
 Access denied.
 Access not necessary.

-Inviting someone you don’t know very well into your home initially creates a social awkwardness.
+Inviting someone you don’t know very well into your home creates an initial social awkwardness.

 Visitors must wait for signs and cues: where to go, where to sit, what to eat/drink and how long to stay.
 They may be invited to sit in a certain seat…. must ask to use the bathroom… cannot refuse hospitality.
 Control over the space lies firmly with the occupants.

 With close family and friends we proudly give the grand tour, extended history of the whole house and free rein to relax and wander from room to room.
 Private rooms such as bedrooms, personal bathrooms and studies we consider to be out of bounds.
 To breach these unspoken codes of spatial behaviour crosses the line where an openly welcomed guest becomes an unwelcome snooper.

 At every hour, of every day, our home may not be exactly in the condition we would ‘like’ it to be.
 A lived-in home has a natural level of disruption and disorder.

 Fore-warned, the occupants will have time to tidy up, buy biscuits, change out of pyjamas, brush the floor and be ready to present their best selves.
 Being more prepared enables the occupants to feel more hospitable, which means the visitor will be made to feel more welcome.